leorenanne/notedump/src/about.md

 permalink: /about/
 ---

-This page is created with the help of Mr
+This page is created by Leoren with the help of
 [Angus McInnes](https://www.linkedin.com/in/angus-mcinnes-3185b574/)
-to enable Leoren to share all her learning notes publicly for other people to benefit.
+to enable her to share all her learning notes publicly for other people to benefit.

-Note that this is a literal "Note Dump", so it's purely my notes and not 100% source of truth.
-But if it somehow helps you get by in anyway, then that's my job done. 💁🏻
+Note that this page is a literal "Note Dump", so it's purely my notes and not a 100% source of truth.
+But if it somehow helps you get by in anyway, then you're welcome. 💁🏻